trangnv/abdk-libraries-echidna-workshop/README.md

 ## The contest

 This repository contains everything necessary to test expected properties of the *Math 64.64 library*.
 Users should complete the `Test` creating functions to test different invariants from different mathematical operations (e.g. add, sub, etc) and adding assertions.
+The developer marked two functions as `private` instead of `internal` (`sqrtu` and `divuu`) which we are NOT going to directly test.

 A few pointers to start: